 When you think of kids in the kitchen, what do you think every kid should know?
-I have lots of ideas about this, so I’m VERY excited to kick off a brand new series called “Kids in the Kitchen” — sharing recipes and techniques every kid should know.
-Since May is National Egg Month, I decided the first thing on my list will be omelet making!
+I have lots of ideas about this and since May is National Egg Month, I decided the first thing on my list will be omelet making!

 When I was young and first married, I thought omelets were complicated and hard to make.
 But, eggs were cheap, so I knew I could make a delicious breakfast (or lunch or dinner) for my husband and I with very little money.
 I also loved that it was a versatile dinner.
 We could put different fillings in them: cheese, bacon, mushrooms, spinach — and there was so many combinations that we never had to repeat them if we didn’t want to.